ARM-software/astc-encoder/Docs/Analysis.md

 # astcenc 2.1 optimization log

-This page is a working document explaining the my current understanding of the performance and quality impact of some of the compression trials, refinement passes, and the heuristics which drive them.
-To make things easier to cross-reference, I've inserted some comments in the code to identify passes that I've analyzed.
+This page is a working document explaining the current understanding of the performance and quality impact of some of the compression trials, refinement passes, and the heuristics which drive them.
+To make things easier to cross-reference, I've inserted some comments in the code to identify passes that have been analyzed.

 This information will hopefully allow as "tuned up" a future version of the codec.
 At the moment it's just research.